Traumatic Brain Injuries in the Construction Industry

 Is it possible to reduce the risk of a construction worker suffering a TBI?

 Some practical steps that can increase worker protection include:

 - Wear a hard hat when required.
 Make sure the protective hat is of good quality and is not damaged.

 - Observe all fall protection requirements.
 Always use safety harnesses or lines when required.
 Use guardrails.
 Ensure that holes in work platforms or in the ground are marked or guarded.

 - Be alert to hazards.
 Prevent serious accidents and TBIs by being aware of your surroundings and taking appropriate actions.

 If you or a family member has been injured in a construction accident or has suffered a traumatic brain injury, or has been injured by any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.